thepocock/lsc_forecast/README.md

 The model includes:

-Historical cohort and lead-maturity analysis Days-to-submission distribution and cumulative completion curves Forecasting of incomplete lead cohorts Actual vs. forecast vs. historical baseline reporting Submission, settlement, conversion, production, and premium metrics Lead-source-specific forecasting Rolling historical reference periods Historical forecast reconstruction for backtesting Multi-stage transformations implemented through chained CTEs Automated persistence of forecast snapshots for downstream reporting and analysis
+- Historical cohort and lead-maturity analysis
+- Days-to-submission distribution and cumulative completion curves
+- Forecasting of incomplete lead cohorts
+- Actual vs. forecast vs. historical baseline reporting
+- Submission, settlement, conversion, production, and premium metrics
+- Lead-source-specific forecasting
+- Rolling historical reference periods
+- Historical forecast reconstruction for backtesting
+- Multi-stage transformations implemented through chained CTEs
+- Automated persistence of forecast snapshots for downstream reporting and analysis

-Portfolio note: This is an anonymized version of a production-oriented analytical model.
-Company names, database objects, identifiers, source values, and proprietary business rules have been removed or changed.
+**Portfolio note:** This is an anonymized version of a production-oriented analytical model.
+Company and system names, database objects, identifiers, source values, dates, domain terminology, and proprietary calibration values have been removed or changed.
+The underlying forecasting methodology and program structure are preserved.